HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 While this doesn't prove that having preload hints causes a page to get slower, having many does coincide with having slower performance.
 Every page has its own unique requirements and it is impossible to apply a "one size fits all" approach, but in the majority of cases the number of preloaded resources should be kept low and resource prioritization should be delegated to the browser when possible.

-_Note: In addition to the number of hints, the size of each preloaded resource has an impact on the website performance.
-The above figure does not take into consideration the size of each preloaded resource._
+<p class="note">Note: In addition to the number of hints, the size of each preloaded resource has an impact on the website performance.
+The above figure does not take into consideration the size of each preloaded resource.</p>

 ### `rel="preload"`